A discrete model for Gell-Mann matrices: Introduction

 \subsection{A $3$-dimensional analogue}

-The Gell-Mann matrices in physicists' convention are $3\times 3$ analogues of the Hermitian traceless Pauli matrices:
+The Gell-Mann matrices in the normal physics convention are $3\times 3$ analogues of the Hermitian traceless Pauli matrices:

-Again, the mathematicians' convention is to multiply by $i$ to get anti-Hermitian matrices, which can then be exponentiated to get unitary matrices generating $SU(3)$.
+Again, the usual mathematicians' convention is to multiply these matrices by $i$ to get anti-Hermitian matrices, which can then be exponentiated to get unitary matrices generating $SU(3)$.
 In both cases, the Gell-Mann matrices form a basis for the $8$-space of complex $3\times 3$ traceless matrices.

 There are other possible bases, and it is suggested in \cite{octions} that a basis of \emph{real} matrices might be more fundamental than Hermitian or anti-Hermitian matrices, for mathematical rather than physical reasons.
 But in none of these conventions are the matrices themselves unitary, so that the finite symmetries one might hope to see (such as the generation symmetry for fundamental fermions) are not directly available in the standard formalism.
 In fact it is easy to write down an orthonormal basis of unitary matrices, as I shall now demonstrate.